 There are currently 1.8 billion young people in the world – the highest number ever.
 It’s projected that by 2030, there will be at least two billion young people seeking work and other opportunities to create a bright future for themselves.
 To give young people a voice in its policy processes, the Ministry of Foreign Affairs, in collaboration with the National Youth Council (NJR), has set up the Youth Advisory Committee.

-From among more than 800 applications, the Ministry of Foreign Affairs and NJR selected nine young people, from nine different countries to form the Youth Advisory Committee.
+From among more than 800 applications, the Ministry of Foreign Affairs and NJR selected ten young people, from ten different countries to form the Youth Advisory Committee.

 Meet the Committee

 When people who know me closely describe me, they always say that I am a very thoughtful person.

 I design and implement projects that aim to equip young people with the necessary skills that contribute to their personal and professional growth.
 I’m passionate about what I do because I’m a young person and I feel the duty to empower other young people who have not had the chance to access opportunities I benefited from.

 This year I look forward to discovering new horizons and enhancing my professional skills in project management.